50 Amazing Dad Quotes

 Why can nobody in this house turn off a light?!

-Dragon Images/Shutterstock“By the time a man realizes that maybe his father was right, he usually has a son who thinks he’s wrong.” –Charles Wadsworth, a classical pianist.
+“By the time a man realizes that maybe his father was right, he usually has a son who thinks he’s wrong.” –Charles Wadsworth, a classical pianist.
 One day you look in the mirror and realize that not only do you look like your dad, you act like him and sound like him too.
-If you’re really lucky, he’ll even be around to point it out to you.
+If you’re really lucky, he’ll even be around to point it out to you in a classic dad quote.

 Dad-fashion rule #1